-Despite its setting against a backdrop of recent British political history, Neil Jordan’s excellent drama is also a timeless exploration of gender identity and moral ambiguity.
+In addition to its setting against a backdrop of recent British political history, Neil Jordan’s excellent drama, The Crying Game, is a timeless exploration of gender identity and moral ambiguity.